Ryzee119/XboxHDMI-Ryzee119/README.md

 # Original Xbox 100% Digital HDMI (Prototype)

+* A few HDMI captures taken from this board are here: https://imgur.com/a/OkmB1Vs
 * This is a prototype 100% digital Original Xbox HDMI addon PCB.
 It taps into the GPU pixel bus before it enters the analog video encoder and converts it to a HDMI compliant signal.
 * It has not been fully tested and may not work for you.
 Use at your own risk.
 This should only really be a starting point to make something better.
 * SPDIF digital audio is tapped off the Xbox motherboard and is also encoded into the HDMI signal for the best possible audio quality.